AhmedOsman101/Obsidian/src/College/Math/LectureThree.md

 # Lecture Three: Eigenvalues

-Eigenvalues are a fundamental concept in linear algebra that are used in many applications, including solving systems of differential equations, analyzing stability, and performing dimensionality reduction (e.g., PCA).
-Let’s break down the methods you’ve mentioned: **the determinant method** and **the Cayley-Hamilton method** for finding eigenvalues.

 ## 1. Eigenvalues Using the Determinant Method

 Eigenvalues of a square matrix $A$ are values $\lambda$ for which there exists a non-zero vector $v$ (called an eigenvector) such that: